-During initial meetings, quarterly monitoring activities, and the annual plan Person-Centered Plan development meeting, the CCS shares information with the individual and his or her designated representative (if applicable) and family about available waiver Waiver program services and qualified providers (i.e.e.g., individuals, community-based service agencies, vendors and entities).
-The CCS also provides information on how to access, via the internet, a comprehensive list of DDA services (including all waiver Waiver program covered services) and licensed and approved DDA providers.
+During initial meetings, quarterly monitoring activities, and the annual Person-Centered Plan development meeting, the CCS shares information with the individual, and their legal guardian, or authorized representative(s) (if applicable) about available Waiver program services, as well as generic resources, natural supports, and services available through other programs, Medicaid State Plan services, and qualified providers (e.g., individuals, community-based service agencies, vendors, and entities).
+The CCS also provides information on how to access, via the internet, a comprehensive list of DDA services (including all Waiver program covered services) and DDA providers.
 The CCS assists the individual in integrating the delivery of supports needed.
 If the individual does not have internet access, the CCS provides the individual with a hard-copy resource manual.